 - And then of course, there are the Colorblends—carefully choreographed mixtures of tulips that can stop traffic on the street.”

 So much to see, so many ideas to explore.
-We invite you to come and visit the COLORBLENDS Spring Garden: Open Early April to mid May 2017.
-Timing depends on weather.
+We invite you to come and visit the COLORBLENDS Spring Garden: Open March 31 to May 14, 2018.
+Bloom times depend on the weather.
 Check Facebook during spring for daily reports on “what’s flowering.”